 Taba is an Egyptian city located in the East of the Sinai Peninsula, at the top of Aqaba Gulf between the mountains and the eastern plateau of Taba from one hand and the water of the Gulf from the other hand.
 It is about 240 km north of Sharm_El_Sheikh, and 550 km from the capital of Egypt, Cairo.
 The city covers an area of 508.8 acres.
 Taba represents a great historical and strategic value, as the last points of the Egyptian borders on the north-east.
-The coastline of Taba is overlooking a range of beaches, bays and diving places.
-Egyptian government investments in Taba amounted to 700 million Egyptian pounds in infrastructure projects including constructions of roads, housing, services, as well as sewage and telephone landlines.
-The tourism investments of the private sector, including foreign investments, amounted to about 3 billion Egyptian pounds in the construction of luxury resorts, hotels and service projects.
+The coastline of Taba is overlooking a range of beaches, bays, and diving places.
+Egyptian government investments in Taba amounted to 700 million Egyptian pounds in infrastructure projects including the construction of roads, housing, services, as well as sewage and telephone landlines.
+The tourism investments of the private sector, including foreign investments, amounted to about 3 billion Egyptian pounds in the construction of luxury resorts, hotels, and service projects.

 Taba, Sinai, Egypt

 The Strategic History of Taba

-In the past, there were many problems around Taba borders, but after every problem, it always stelled as an Egyptian land.
+In the past, there were many problems around the Taba borders, but after every problem, it always stelled as Egyptian land.